-An individual is eligible to receive a publicly funded COVID-19 vaccine if they live, work, or study in Ontario or they are here for an extended stay, and if they meet the applicable eligibility criteria in the tables below.
+An individual is eligible to receive a publicly funded COVID-19 vaccine if they live, work, or study in Ontario or they are visiting Ontario from another province / territory or another country, and if they meet the applicable eligibility criteria in the tables below.
 For all vaccine doses, when eligibility is defined by age, individuals must be the respective age of eligibility on the day of the vaccine administration.

-Individuals who received a COVID-19 vaccine outside of Ontario or Canada who contact their local Public Health Unit will have their COVID-19 vaccine history verified and uploaded into the COVAX{ON} system.
+Individuals who received a COVID-19 vaccine outside of Ontario or Canada who contact their local Public Health Unit will have their COVID-19 vaccine history verified and uploaded into the COVAXoN system.
 Depending on how many doses and which vaccines were previously administered (please refer to the COVID-19 Vaccine Information Guidance located on the ministry's website), pharmacies may administer an additional dose of an mRNA vaccine, if required to complete the vaccine series, in alignment with the ministry's guidance "Staying Up to Date with COVID-19 Vaccination".